-Have you even tried to install an app and saw this message instead?
+Have you ever tried to install an app and saw this message instead?

 Or worse yet, have you ever gone looking for a specific app like Amazon Underground or MiXPlorer?

-You won’t find them the Google Play Store.
+You won’t find them in the Google Play Store.

 My thing is, I hate being told “no.”

 Especially when there’s no good reason for it.
 That’s one of the reasons I’m a big fan of using a VPN for Android to get around geo-filtering.

 But fear not, my faithful readers.
 There are ways to get around Google’s defenses.

 To do that you’re going to have to learn how to sideload Android apps.